 Where the cut-off action yielded no satisfactory result.

-b)Where no cut-off action is possible due to the nature of services for which the
+Where no cut-off action is possible due to the nature of services for which the

 account has been rendered.

-c) Where the arrears are older than 90 days.
+Where the arrears are older than 90 days.

+Amount outstanding over 90 days and above may be handed over to Municipality’s Debt Collection Agency for collection

+Where the letter of final demand and the termination of services yield no response and the account is outstanding for ninety (90) days and more may be handed over to debt collectors and/or attorneys for collection.

+Liability for Rates and Municipal charges: If an amount due for rates and other municipal charges is unpaid by the owner of the property, the municipality may recover the amount from the tenant or occupier of the property.
+This amount due may also be recovered from the agent of the owner.

 A pre-investigation into the account and debtor detail is carried out before the preparation of a summons takes place.
 The data of an appointed Credit Bureau is utilized in this regard, often resulting in telephonic contact with the client, which obviates the need for summonsing.
 The tracing cost and the telephone cost are debited to the account of the debtor at the approved tariff of the Municipality.

 Arrear account in excess of R 100 000 which are to be summonsed are Supreme Court.
 Matters, which are referred to the appointed debt collector for summonsing in conjunction with one of the appointed panel of attorneys.
 The legal cost is debited to the debtor’s account on accordance with the eventual outcome of the matter.